DemonicallyInpired/CmdLineUtilityNode/README.md

---others                     process the database --start_server               Start the File server --start_server_with_express  Start the Express Server --spin_childprocess          Spin mutliple child processes to check the load on the server
+--others                     process the database --start_server               Start the File server --start_server_with_express  Start the Express Server --spin_childprocess          Spin mutliple child processes to check the load on the servers
   </pre>
 </div>